utah-cs4470-sp23/class/assignment2/README.md

 Parser requirements:

+- Integer and floating point literals must be checked for validity.
+  For example, `let x = 99999999999999999999999999999999999999` cannot be compiled because that number does not fit into a 64-bit signed integer.

-- The AST node for function calls must have two children: a string corresponding to the function name, and a list of expression objects for each argument.
+- The AST node for function calls must have two children: a string corresponding to the function name, and a list of expression
+  objects: one for each argument.

 - The AST node for `let` statements must have an lvalue object as a child, not the variable name directly.
 Likewise `read image`